 We know–that sounds like an infomercial-style list of promises–it can’t really happen, can it?

 It can–all of it–but it takes a little work.

-As a human, your brain is hardwired to look for the threat and danger in every situation–but in our modern age, we tend to focus on the negative and problems with any idea when no true danger is present.
+As a human, your brain is hardwired to look for the threat and danger in every situation–but in our modern age, we tend to focus on the negative and problems with any idea when no real danger is present.
 Negativity can blind us from opportunity, and breed fear where it shouldn’t be.
 Remember when we said positivity is a living goal?
-What we mean by that, is what it takes to be positive can change–sometimes it’ll be effortless, when things are going well and life is good!
+What we mean by that, is what it takes to be positive can change–sometimes it’ll be effortless when things are going well, and life is good!
 When you feel great, there’s no limit to what you can do.

-But…the real test of your resolve to be positive comes in when things are not so great–the setbacks, the plateaus, the unexpected tragedy.
-When it takes effort just to get out of bed.
+But, the real test of your resolve to be positive comes in when things are not so great–the setbacks, the plateaus, the unexpected tragedy.
+When it takes an effort just to get out of bed.

 In times like those, a positive attitude can make an opportunity appear out of thin air.
 Choosing to think positively will keep you in tune with the solution that is right around the corner–all you have to do is grab it.